onurcakmakceng/landing_page_hipporello_servdown/README.md

 3) Register the [Servdown](https://servdown.com) for checking status/heartbeat of your service.
 [Servdown](https://servdown.com)  is the good option for server&service monitoring.
   <img src="servdown.gif" width="750" alt="servdown-gif">

-4) For using [Hipporello](https://www.hipporello.com) you just need a [Trello](https://trello.com/) account and match a board.
-Then you can use and customize preset forms. to be continued...
+4) [Hipporello](https://www.hipporello.com)  connects your customers and employees to your support, IT & business teams by creating Trello cards via online forms and emails.
+[Hipporello](https://www.hipporello.com) For using [Hipporello](https://www.hipporello.com) you just need a [Trello](https://trello.com/) account and match a board.
+Then you can use and customize preset forms.